Club Penguin: what happened, sources, and modern alternatives

 Club Penguin was a Disney-owned Flash virtual world where players used penguin avatars, decorated igloos, adopted Puffles, joined parties, and played mini-games.

-Lead with Wikipedia and period news coverage before mentioning fan servers or preservation communities.
+Use period news and official references before mentioning fan servers or preservation communities.

 Club Penguin launches publicly after earlier Penguin Chat experiments.